 Alert!
 Avoid confusing articles of organization with articles of incorporation.
 Articles of incorporation are the documents you need to form a corporation.

 An LLC operating agreement sets the rules for ownership and operations.
 This document maps out how the business will be managed.
 The operating agreement includes details about the LLC members’ rights and responsibilities, voting power, and portions of profits and losses.

 You don’t have to submit an operating agreement to any government or legal organization.
 But if you have more than one member, it’s a good idea to create one.
 An LLC operating agreement reduces conflict between members.

 4. Announce your LLC

-Some states require you to publish a public notice stating that you intend to form an LLC.
+Extra, extra, read all about it!
+Some states (Arizona, Nebraska, and New York, to be exact) require you to publish a public notice about your LLC formation.
 You can publish the announcement in a local newspaper.

 You might need to publish the notice several times and submit written proof to the LLC filing office.
 Check with your state to see the exact requirements for publishing a notice.